philrz/zed-datasource/README.md

 ## Best Practices

-Zed is not a purpose-built time-series database.
+A Zed lake is not a purpose-built time-series database.
 However, as a general data platform, it can absolutely be used for storage and query of time-series data at moderate scale.

-In its current state, the plugin relies on the use of Zed queries that prepare data for easy conversion to the
+In its current state, the plugin relies on the use of Zed queries that prepare data for easy transformation to the
 [data frames](https://grafana.com/docs/grafana/latest/developers/plugins/data-frames/)
 that Grafana ultimately uses for rendering plots.
 Some best practices that help achieve this: